loafthecomputerphile/fjml/README.md

 ### Style Sheet File:

 With style sheets you are able to create styles for use later in your program.
-You are able to section off your styles by names and sub-names and thus call them using the format `{name}.{sub_name}.{sub_sub_name}...`.This format can go on forever if needed but can increase rendering time of your program if you go too deep.
+You are able to section off your styles by names and sub-names and thus call them using the format `{name}.{sub_name}.{sub_sub_name}...`.
+This format can go on forever if needed but can increase rendering time of your program if you go too deep.

 Style sheet Format:
 ```json